kongmunist/mywebsite/pages/blog/speedcheck_listlen.md

-title: Speed Check — Generating a list out of a range out of a len
+title: Speed Check — Generating a list of a range of a len
 date: 2020-11-25
 label: blog
 tags: [speedcheck, matplotlib]